10 mythical creatures that really exist. Mythical creatures (40 photos). Winged horse Pegasus

 Photo: celtic-weddingrings.com

-In Irish folklore, a banshee (meaning "fairy woman" in Gaelic) was a beautiful young woman with flowing white hair and eyes red with tears who "wailed" to warn a person that someone in his family would die.
-Instead of threatening, the banshee gave people time to say goodbye to their loved ones.
-It is unclear when this legend first originated.
-Reports of banshees are found in the written history of the village of Torlough - Cathreim Thoirdhealbhaigh dating back to 1350, and similar cases were also described in the middle of the 19th century.
+In Irish folklore, a banshee (meaning "fairy woman" in Gaelic) was a beautiful young woman with flowing white hair and eyes red from crying who "wailed" to warn a person that someone in their family would die.
+Instead of making threats, the banshee gave people time to say goodbye to their loved ones.
+It is unclear when this legend first arose.
+Reports of banshees appear in the written history of the village of Torlough - Cathreim Thoirdhealbhaigh, dating back to 1350, and similar cases were also described in the mid-19th century.

-Lamentation was the traditional "feminine" way to express her grief.
-Women gathered at the grave and wept for their loss.
-In the 19th century, this practice almost died out, after watching mourners at real Irish funerals became something of a tourist attraction.
-However, it is easy to understand why the romantic Irish, who were always ready to believe in the supernatural, took the idea of a fairy woman and mixed it with the sadness of women mourning their dead to create a beautiful banshee, calling to return home and say the last “sorry”.
+Lamentation was a traditional "feminine" way of expressing grief.
+Women gathered at the grave and cried about their loss.
+The practice largely died out in the 19th century, after watching mourners at real Irish funerals became something of a tourist attraction.
+However, it is easy to understand why the romantic Irish, who were always ready to believe in the supernatural, took the idea of a fairytale woman and mixed it with the sadness of women mourning their dead to create a beautiful banshee who called to return home and say a final “I’m sorry.”

 3. Hydra

 In Greek mythology, the hydra was a giant sea serpent with nine heads, one of which was immortal.
 If you cut off one head, two more will grow from a fresh wound.
-The slaying of the hydra was one of the 12 labors of Hercules.
-To accomplish this, he enlisted the help of his nephew, who cauterized the wounds as Hercules cut off the heads until only the immortal head remained.
-Hercules cut it off too, and buried the head under a heavy stone.
+Killing the hydra was one of the 12 labors of Hercules.
+To achieve this, he enlisted the help of his nephew, who cauterized the wounds as Hercules cut off the heads until only the immortal head remained.
+Hercules cut it off too and buried the head under a heavy stone.

-About the hydra may have been inspired by nature.
-There are many documented cases of snakes with multiple heads (although nine is too much).
-The incidence of polycephaly among reptiles is significantly higher than in any other species.
+The Hydra may have been inspired by nature.
+There are many documented cases of snakes with multiple heads (although nine is too many).
+The incidence of polycephaly in reptiles is significantly higher than in any other species.
 Scientists studying Siamese twins have even managed to create animals with polycephaly.
 In the early 20th century, Hans Spemann combined young salamander embryos with a strand of human baby hair to create babies with two heads.

 2. Direwolves